keajs/kea-docs/docs/guide/concepts.md

 })
 ```

-Let's skip ahead a few steps and call `addToCounter` in a React component.

-For this you use the `useActions` hook like so:
+To call `addToCounter` in a React component you use the `useActions` hook:

 ```jsx
 import React from 'react'